AgarwalConsulting/Go-Training/Agenda/3-day-basic-to-advanced-hands-on/refresher/3-advanced.md

         - Sending to a channel;
           - blocks if the buffer is full!
 (Buffered channel)
           - blocks until there is a receive!
 (Unbuffered channel)
+    - `range`
+      - Loops for next value received from channel
+      - Blocks until the channel is closed
+    - `close`
+      - receive from closed channel: no blocking; returns zero-value, flag
+      - send to a closed channel: panic
+    - `cap`
   - Select
     - The select statement lets a goroutine wait on multiple communication operations.
     - A select blocks until one of its cases can run, then it executes that case.
 It chooses one at random if multiple are ready.